 The Board has approved a set of policies, procedures and frameworks for effective internal control.
 The company has procedures for the delegation of authorities for significant matters, to ensure approval is sought at the appropriate level.
 These procedures are subject to regular review and provide an ongoing process for identifying, evaluating and managing the significant risks faced by the company.
 Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.

 Management is required to apply judgement in evaluating the risks facing the company in achieving its objectives, in determining the risks that are considered acceptable to bear, in assessing the likelihood of those risks materialising, in identifying the company's ability to reduce the incidence and impact on the business of risks that do materialise, and in ensuring the costs of operating particular controls are proportionate to the benefit provided.
-Further information regarding our approach to Risk Management is provided on page 40 of the 2017/18 Annual Report & Accounts.
+Further information regarding our approach to Risk Management is provided in the 2018/19 Annual Report & Accounts.

 There are clear processes for controlling and monitoring the system of internal control and reporting any significant control failings or weaknesses together with details of corrective action.
 These include: